Introduction

 Audit and Compliance Framework Costs for Maintaining an AFSL

 Most licensees must appoint an auditor to conduct mandatory compliance and financial statement audits, with limited licensees like accountants being exempt from this requirement.
 Additional costs include establishing and maintaining a robust compliance framework.
-The compliance framework must be customised to meet all AFSL obligations, including policies and procedures that align with regulatory requirements.

 Additional Costs for Retail Client Services under an AFSL